pakoito/FunctionalAndroidReference/liblogic/src/main/kotlin/com/pacoworks/dereference/features/cache/README.md

 The way it works is by selecting characters on a list of ids, and the information for that character will be displayed as soon as it's available

+If the information has been retrieved before it'll be taken from memory, else it'll start a network request

 ## Model

 AgotCharacter is a union representing a character we don't know about, or a character who's information is already available and cached